 Most important for women, was the point that creating more reliable irrigation infrastructure would lead to opening of new land for horticulture which they were convinced would give them more income as well as providing more food.
 Women argued that it was extremely important that there be no rice fields expansion because land was limited and the new irrigated land should be managed in such a way that it produced other crops.
 The PIU indicated that the expansion area is 40 ha. out of the scheme 90 ha.

-Keeping the expansion area for crops other than rice was raised both with the scheme committee and the PIU who agreed that it was so agreed in the initial planning meetings on the expansion of the scheme, although there seems to be some question on whether the September 1991 design takes this into account.
-It was later clarified, in Nairobi, that it was possible to re-design to enable deeper drainage for non-rice crops.
+The point on keeping the expansion area for crops other than rice was raised both with the scheme committee and the PIU who agreed that it was so agreed in the initial meetings on the expansion of the scheme, although there seems to be some question on whether the current (September 1991) design takes this into account.
 Among the crops mentioned were tomatoes, kale, cabbages, pigeon peas, cowpeas, sorghum, maize, sweet potatoes, green grams, beans, cotton, millet etc.

 One major reason women wanted the new irrigated land locked into crops other than rice was the fact that a lot of the young people do not like working in rice fields.
 It was argued that since the other crops did not demand working in flooded fields, they may attract the young to invest their labour.
-This would not only maximise household labour but would increase household incomes.

-Women clearly were interested also in facilitating families, including the young, to get a more steady cash flow from the alternative crops for they argued that the cash needs of the family, especially the young, would be facilitated by other crops which could be sold all year round.
+The women clearly were interested also in facilitating families, including the young, to get a more steady cash flow from the alternative crops for they argued that the cash needs of the family, especially the young, would be facilitated by other crops which could be sold all year round.
 Some of the horticultural crops, for example tomatoes, kale and cabbages, had been tried in niches in the scheme and the returns were very high.